 Geishas live in a Thekiya a Pension where it offers all special treatment to Geishas and they live there for the duration of their nenki (contract or career as a geisha).
 Now let's see the 4 Major Hanamachi or Geisha Districts of Kyoto City:

-Gion – The largest geisha district in Japan
+Gion - Japan's largest geisha district

 Gion is the largest and most exclusive geisha district in Japan.
 The Ochaya in Gion are the exclusive havens of wealthy individuals in Japan.
 It is also common for foreign dignitaries and important guests to be invited.